solidjs-community/solid-primitives/packages/virtual/README.md

 ## Demo

-You can see the VirtualizedList in action in the following sandbox: https://primitives.solidjs.community/playground/virtual
+You can see the VirtualList in action in the following sandbox: https://primitives.solidjs.community/playground/virtual

 ## Changelog